Cruise Port Advisor

 Transportation options once you're ashore.

-The city is fairly small, so you can walk through most of the interesting areas, but as always, it is best to stay on the beaten path and not stray from public places.
-There is a three block walk along the seawall that connects the port with the north part of the city.
+The city is fairly small and most interesting areas are walkable, but stay on the beaten path and in public places.
+A three-block walk along the seawall connects the port with the northern part of the city.
+Vargas de Limón Park (adjacent to the pier) is a pleasant starting point for any walk into town.

 Things To Do in Limón, Costa Rica